 Oakwood School is an educationally inclusive school in which the well-being, learning achievements and attitudes of every pupil matter.

-We have a designated member of staff who is the whole school IENCO (Individual Educational Needs Co-ordinator) and other staff to provide additional support to children who would benefit from this at this stage.
+We have a designated member of staff who is the whole school IENCO (Individual Educational Needs Co-ordinator) and additional specialist teachers to provide support to children.